5. Prayer changes things because it is available to anyone.

 “Praise should always follow answered prayer, as the mist of Earth’s gratitude rises when the sun of Heaven’s love warms the ground” (MTP 9:247).

-8. Prayer raises godly children.
+8. Prayer changes things because it raises godly children.

 “Parents prayed for me; God heard their cries, and here I am to preach the gospel” (MTP 11:150).